fayeinmay/anduril-web-docker/README.md

 ## How to allow your user account to access docker

-1. sudo usermod -A -G docker youruser
+1. sudo usermod -a -G docker youruser
 2. Close and reopen your ssh session or if you are not using a server, log off and log in again

 ## How to install java on ubuntu